 Sailing over the French Alps

-The Alps spread out before you.
-In the distance is the bent little Matterhorn (called "Cervin" in French).
-You can almost reach out and pat the head of Mont Blanc, at 15,771 feet, the Alps' highest point.
+From the lofty lookout, the Alps spread out before you.
+In the distance is the bent little Matterhorn (look for its French name, "Cervin," on plaques labeling notable peaks).
+You can almost reach out and pat the head of Mont Blanc — at 15,771 feet, it's the Alps' highest point.
+Telescopes let you spot mountain climbers; more than 2,000 scale this mountain each year.

-Your starting point for this adventure is Chamonix, a convenient overnight train ride from Paris or Nice.
-Chamonix is a resort town — packed in August but surprisingly easy and affordable the rest of the year.
-Like Switzerland's Interlaken, it's a launchpad for mountain worshippers.
+Chamonix, a convenient train ride from Paris or Nice, is packed in August but surprisingly easy and affordable the rest of the year.
 The town has an efficient tourist information center and plenty of affordable accommodations.
+If you like the Alps, you'll love Chamonix, where hikers and non-hikers alike can enjoy some of the world's most unforgettable mountain vistas.